SaravannanP/Aws-notes/README.md

 ### How to choose AWS region(exam qn)
  Depends on factors
- - COMPLIANCE with data governance and legal requirements:
+ - COMPLIANCE with data governance and legal requirements:\
-   Data never leaves a region without explicit permission__
+   Data never leaves a region without explicit permission\
-   Eg: France data should stay in France so launch in the France region
+   Example: France data should stay in France so launch in the France region
- - PROXIMITY to customers: reduced latency
+ - PROXIMITY to customers: Reduced latency
-   Eg: if the customer base is in America makes sense to deploy in America for reduced latency/lag
+   Example: if the customer base is in America makes sense to deploy in America for reduced latency/lag
- - AVAILABLE SERVICES within a region: new services and new features aren't available in every region
+ - AVAILABLE SERVICES within a region: new services and new features aren't available in every region\
-   Eg: if leveraging a service with an app ensure the deployed region has that service available.
+   Example: if leveraging a service with an app ensure the deployed region has that service available.
+ - PRICING:\
- - PRICING: Pricing varies from region to region and is transparent on the service pricing page A factor for deployment into a specific region
+   Pricing varies from region to region and is transparent on the service pricing page\
+   A factor for deployment into a specific region

-### AWS Availability zones
+### AWS Availability zones (AZ)
- Each region has multiple availability zones Min 3  Max 6 Usually 3 for example:
+ Each region has multiple availability zones Min 3  Max 6 (Usually 3)\
+ Example:
 			AWS region
 			Sydney: ap-southeast-2
 			- ap-southeast-2a